 Chilean divers against fish farms: http://news.nationalgeographic.com/2016/05/160517-chile-red-tide-fishermen-protest-chiloe/.
 Chile does not yet have a well-developed citizen protest.
 A second diver protest: https://www.theguardian.com/world/2016/may/17/chile-red-tide-salmon-farming-neurotoxin.
 Artisan fishermen also complained, and went on strike, closing a port in 2016.
 (B.N.B) And the red tide killed 38.2 million farmed salmon.

-Finland does not need a protest group because it forbids fish farms in its waters.
+Finland does not have a protest group because it is against fish farms in its waters.
 It's approach is to let Norway ruin its ocean and buy Norwegian farmed salmon.

 Denmark has 50% of its industry on land.
 80,000 3kg rainbow trout escape damaged net: http://www.dw.com/en/thousands-of-rainbow-trout-escape-into-danish-sea-after-ship-crash/a-36019222.